 Want to learn more about how to use WeChat to market to Chinese overseas?
 Here are our top 5 tips.

 Content must be a key part of any marketing strategy targeting this audience.
 Travellers, for example, often turn to WeChat for information while overseas, because it can often be difficult to find information in their native language.
 Some agents and destinations, for example, are using WeChat to provide local area guides, event calendars, attraction and business recommendations, safety information and example itineraries, helping tourists plan and get the most out of their visit.

-WeChat is also a key means of increasing brand engagement – one report showed that brands who post more than 3 times a week have almost double the viewership per post.
+WeChat is also a key means of increasing brand engagement – one report showed that brands who post more than 3 times a week on WeChat official account have almost double the viewership per post.
 There is also evidence that shows posts related to nature (rather than urban landscapes), food and drink, and practical information have a lot more cut-through on WeChat than other posts.

 2. Take advantage of location-based features

 The beauty of WeChat is its location-based services, which allow you to connect with your target audience based on where they are.
 You can, for example, search for ‘Mini Programs nearby’, which will show you location-specific apps.

 Brands can capitalise on this feature to provide customers with highly relevant information and enhance their user experience.
 For example:

 Stores and restaurants can send coupons to WeChat users nearby

 Chatbots can provide users with store details and maps based on users’ location